yvesguillo/crawlect/README.md

 ### Analysis

-LLM code analysis will look like that:
+LLM code analysis looks like that:

 ```markdown
 ////////////